corelight/ecs-templates/README.md

 # 2. Customization
 Customizing Index Settings, Mappings, Aliases, and ILM Policies is encouraged.
-We all know how necessary it is.
-Therefore, the script is designed to be able to support the following but not limited to, types of customizations.
+Therefore, the script is designed to be able to support many types of customizations (detailed below).
+Many customizations will not be needed, but it is better to have the option than have not.
+It is always recommend to use your own number of shards/replicas and ILM policy, but beyond that you should not need to customize much else.
+However if you normally customize many things in the index templates, ingest pipelines, and logstash pipelines in all of your deployments then you will still have ability.
 - [Custom Index Names](#custom-index-names)
   the script will prompt you for this and automatically update any templates, logstash pipelines, and or ingest pipelines that need to be updated
 - [Index Settings](#custom-index-settings-ie-shards-and-replicas)